mkdorff/react-express-boilerplate/README.md

 They just piggyback off the installs, starts, and builds of the children projects.
 Simple but effective.

 **Note** I'm well aware that node-sass-chokidar causes for some thrashing when compiling.
 I've tried debugging for a few hours and I'm pretty sure it's a node-sass library issue.
 Hopefully, this will be fixed with time.
+Also, as much as I love sass, I'm thinking of switching to another preprocessor